scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 ## SNAT and Azure

+Here `S` is for Source.
+We can assume an AZ LB is also doing a kind of DNAT.
+As for [F5](#section-about-nats)

 - Azure SNAT overview:  https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections
-    - The following methods are Azure's most commonly used methods to enable outbound connectivity:
+    - > The following methods are Azure's most commonly used methods to enable outbound connectivity:

     | # | Method | Type of port allocation | Production-grade? | Rating |
     | ------------ | ------------ | ------ | ------------ | ------------ |